 and services, maximizing overall performance, and driving high-efficiency processes

 615-494-8643 | Jones Hall 117 | Cindy.Habara@mtsu.edu

-Cindy oversees all immigration compliance matters at Middle Tennessee State University as well as activities sponsored by International Affairs for enrolled and newly admitted students.
+Cindy oversees all immigration compliance and admission matters at Middle Tennessee State University.
 She is responsible for ensuring the university and its students are aligned with the USCIS and SEVIS regulations.
-In addition, Cindy advises students and scholars on maintaining their immigration status while studying and working in the United States.
-She also counsels students as they apply for Optional Practical Training (OPT), Curricular Practical Training (CPT), and other F and J visa benefits.
-Cindy has extensive international experience, having lived in Japan for over two decades and raising two bi-cultural children.
+In addition, Cindy manages and assures a smooth admission process for all prospective international students here at MTSU.
+She supports the immigration specialist in advising students and scholars on maintaining their immigration status while studying and working in the United States.
+Cindy counsels students as they apply for Optional Practical Training (OPT), Curricular Practical Training (CPT), and other F and J visa benefits.
+She coordinates activities and services sponsored by International Affairs for currently enrolled and newly admitted students.
+Cindy has wide-ranging international experience, having lived in Japan for over two decades and raising two bi-cultural children.